sajjadGG/book-python/advanced/oop/abstract-polymorphism.rst

 >>>
 >>>
 >>> crew = [Astronaut('Mark Watney'),
 ...
-Cosmonaut('Иван Иванович'),
+Cosmonaut('José Jiménez'),
 ...
 Astronaut('Melissa Lewis'),
 ...
-Cosmonaut('Jan Twardowski')]
+Cosmonaut('Pan Twardowski')]
 >>>
 >>> hello(crew)
 Hello Mark Watney
-Привет Иван Иванович
+Witaj José Jiménez
 Hello Melissa Lewis
-Привет Jan Twardowski
+Witaj Pan Twardowski

 In Python, due to the duck typing and dynamic nature of the language, the Interface or abstract class is not needed to do polymorphism: